Documentation

 How it is built

 The registry is a thin Rust wrapper around Zot.
-The wrapper runs as PID 1, supervises a Zot child on loopback 127.0.0.1:5001 (anonymous, never exposed), joins the mesh tagged registry with a sticky identity, and reverse-proxies /v2 on its assigned ULA at port 5000.
+The wrapper runs as PID 1, supervises a Zot child on loopback 127.0.0.1:5001 (anonymous, never exposed), joins the mesh tagged registry with a sticky identity, and reverse-proxies /v2 on its assigned mesh address at port 5000.
 Zot does the storage; the wrapper does auth, namespace enforcement, and mesh integration.
-Large layers stream through both directions — nothing is buffered in memory.
+Large layers stream through in both directions — nothing is buffered in memory.

 Addressing